 The benefits of having a dog in the therapy room

-When we look at counselling, we conjure up thoughts about what it's like, which type of therapy would suit me, will it work, should I go with a counsellor who is integrative and uses different approaches and models or a counsellor who only uses one approach?
+When we look at counselling, we conjure up thoughts about what it's like.
+Which type of therapy would suit me?
+Will it work?
+Should I go with a counsellor who is integrative and uses different approaches and models?
+Or should I find a counsellor who only uses one approach?
 Here's another question to ask - would you consider a counsellor who uses a dog as an aide in the therapy room?

 What are the benefits of animal-assisted interventions?

 Animal-assisted interventions aim to encourage physical and mental well-being.
 This type of intervention is currently being used in a variety of organisations and environments, including care homes, schools, hospitals, prisons, and the counselling sector, all with positive results.